MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/04/devtools.md

 ### Enhanced image preview with aspect ratio information

-The enhanced image preview displays more information.
-The more information includes rendered size, rendered aspect ratio, intrinsic size, intrinsic aspect ratio, and file size.
+Image previews in the DevTools have been enhanced to display more information, including the following details.

+*   rendered size
+*   rendered aspect ratio
+*   intrinsic size
+*   intrinsic aspect ratio
+*   file size.

 The  information helps you better understand your images and apply optimization.
+The image aspect ratio information is also available in the **Network** tool, when you choose an image preview.

 :::row:::
    :::column span="":::